matsengrp/tex-template/misc/writing_with_erick.md

 ### Complex strategy

 * Follow [this PDF](https://www.unlv.edu/sites/default/files/page_files/27/GradCollege-VerbTenseScientificManuscripts.pdf) as follows:
-  * **Title**: Use the simple present tense when a complete sentence is appropriate, to describe a conclusion supported by the manuscript (e.g., “Gene X is required for cell differentiation”).
+  * **Title**: Use the simple present tense when a complete sentence is appropriate, to describe a conclusion supported by the manuscript (e.g., "Gene X is required for cell differentiation").
   * **Abstract and Introduction**:
-    * Use the present tense for widely accepted facts (e.g., “DNA is composed of four nucleotides”).
+    * Use the present tense for widely accepted facts (e.g., "DNA is composed of four nucleotides").
-    * Use the present perfect tense for previous research with current relevance (e.g., “Studies have shown”).
+    * Use the present perfect tense for previous research with current relevance (e.g., "Studies have shown").
-    * Use the past tense when referring to specific methods from previous studies (e.g., “Smith sampled 96 swamps”).
+    * Use the past tense when referring to specific methods from previous studies (e.g., "Smith sampled 96 swamps").
-    * Use the present tense when describing your contribution (e.g., “In this paper, we devise”).
+    * Use the present tense when describing your contribution (e.g., "In this paper, we devise").
   * **Methods**: There are two choices you can use, but be consistent.
     * If your paper is mostly about developing a new method (e.g., "We define a spurtle to be a set _X_") then use the present tense.
-    * If your paper is mostly about experiments, use the past tense (e.g., “We built 200 trees”).
+    * If your paper is mostly about experiments, use the past tense (e.g., "We built 200 trees").
-  * **Results**: Primarily use the past tense to describe completed experiments (e.g., “We detected no fluorescence”).
-Use the present tense when referring to the manuscript itself (e.g., “Figure 1 shows”) or defining a something (e.g., "Overlap metric is defined as").
+  * **Results**: Primarily use the past tense to describe completed experiments (e.g., "We detected no fluorescence").
+Use the present tense when referring to the manuscript itself (e.g., "Figure 1 shows") or defining a something (e.g., "Overlap metric is defined as").
 Generally, statements that are always true should be in the present tense, while statements about something done/observed should be in the past tense.
-  * **Discussion**: Use the past tense for specific results and methods (e.g., “We observed”), the present tense for conclusions (e.g., “We conclude”), and the future tense for proposed future research (e.g., “We will investigate”).
+  * **Discussion**: Use the past tense for specific results and methods (e.g., "We observed"), the present tense for conclusions (e.g., "We conclude"), and the future tense for proposed future research (e.g., "We will investigate").